Design consultancy uses ABB industrial robots to produce customised metal designs for designers and architects.

 The ability of the robot to work directly from the CAD file has also helped to overcome another problem typically encountered in metals fabrication processes, specifically the need to produce a mold.

 “As almost all of the work we do is bespoke and non-standard, it would be both impractical and uneconomical to produce a mold for every object we make,” explains Epps.
-“With our robotic system, the CAD file is effectively the mould, but, unlike a traditional mould, it can be readily changed and adapted whenever necessary.”
+“With our robotic system, the CAD file is effectively the mold, but, unlike a traditional mold, it can be readily changed and adapted whenever necessary.”

 Another benefit of the robotic system is its speed.
 Typically, metal sheets can be formed and shaped within just two minutes.
 This, combined with the elimination of the need for a mold, makes it both much faster and less costly for RoboFold’s customers to see their concepts turned into reality.